ConsenSys/aragon-payroll-audit-report-2019-06/README.md

 #### Permission Overview

 The following diagram depicts the permissions within the DAO including the `Payroll` application derived from the [Aragon DAO Permission Table Examples (MultiSig)](https://github.com/aragon/dao-kits/blob/master/kits/multisig/readme.md#permissions) and the `PayrollKit.sol` as provided in the codebase.

+_Update:_ `PayrollKit.sol` has been moved to an examples/ folder to make it more clear that it is not meant to be used as a production kit (PR: [aragon-apps/pull/898](https://github.com/aragon/aragon-apps/pull/898)).

+Aragon team is suggesting to initial users to install the Payroll app manually into their already created organizations.
+In the future, more templates and options for a Payroll app will come "pre-installed" when the organization is created.
+At the very least, most sensitive actions ("management") will be protected by a Voting app.

 ![Payroll Component Permissions](./static-content/tm_payroll_permissions.png "Payroll Component Permissions")